shajra/nix-project/doc/project-documenting.md

 Documenting programming projects often requires embedding code snippets.
 We generally want to check that these snippets are well-formed.
 Other times, we might want to process the code to obtain a result to embed in the document.

 Some may recognize this as similar to [literate programming](https://en.wikipedia.org/wiki/Literate_programming).
-The Emacs text editor has long has long shipped with a feature called [Org-mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/Org-Mode.html) used for this kind of documentation.
+The Emacs text editor has long shipped with a feature called [Org-mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/Org-Mode.html) used for this kind of documentation.
 The Org-mode input files used by `org2gfm` are more-or-less human-readable markdown files, though they support a lot of features for document processing.

 Emacs can be run in a headless mode from the command-line to avoid bringing up an entire text editor to generate documentation.
 This is what `org2gfm` does.
 The script manages the execution of Emacs on the user's behalf.